KaramAbuMokh/Machine-Learning/RNN/frozen dessert/readme.md

-model that predict how much sales gonna be on the frozen dessert for the next year.
+model that predict the stock price of frozen dessert company.